covcom/205CDE/17_18_Flask_templates/README.md

 ## Jinja2 templates

 We have done a lot using HTML and CSS.
-The limit of using these two are obvious -- These are not languages, we cannot do things that are common in programming languages such as assignment, loops, inheritance.
+The limit of using these two are obvious -- These are not languages, we cannot do things that are common in programming languages such as assignment, loops, inheritance etc.

 With the help of Jinja2 template system, it's possible to do all sorts of things as mentioned above.
 Note that Jinja2 is part of Flask installation, but it's also a standalone templating language.

 ### A basic template

-In order to make templating work, we'll need to components: one is the Flask app i.e. the py file, the other is an HTML file that lives in a folder called 'templates'.
+In order to make templating work, we'll need two components: one is the Flask app i.e. the py file, the other is an HTML file that lives in a folder called 'templates'.

 Let's start with the python file.